Bridgewater, Nova Scotia: Media

 Bridgewater is served by CKBW-FM radio, CJHK-FM, the South Shore Breaker, and LighthouseNOW.
-Established in 1947, CKBW-FM has shifted its music focus several times over the past two decades, and now airs mostly contemporary pop music.
+Established in 1947, CKBW-FM has shifted its music focus several times over the past two decades, and now airs classic hits music.
 CJHK-FM began operating in 2010 as a sister-station to CKBW, and airs country music.
 The South Shore Breaker is owned by SaltWire Network and produces a weekly newspaper.
 The weekly LighthouseNow Progress Bulletin (formerly Bridgewater Bulletin) has been in publication since 1888 and has won numerous awards for its content and lay-out.
-LighthouseNOW also distributes the Lighthouse Log, a free weekend paper.

 Transportation

 Since 2008, Bridgewater has supported Active Transportation, which guides policy and infrastructure.
 The goal is to promote human-powered means of transport as a safe part of everyday life.

 Provincial Highway 103 links Bridgewater with Halifax and Yarmouth via two exits, with another under construction.
 Trunk highways 10 and 3 meet at Bridgewater, and other provincial routes include 325 and 331.

-As the town continues to grow, traffic flow and congestion is of great concern.
-As Lunenburg County's biggest center of employment and commerce, Bridgewater also sees a large influx of daytime traffic.
-The town's geography and two bridge crossings within town limits can amplify traffic disruption when construction work forces the closure of one of the main routes.

 A public transit pilot operation began in 2017, and was made permanent in 2019 due to use exceeding expectations.
 The town's bus route runs through residential areas and popular destinations once per hour, six days per week.
 Feasibility studies into public transit between Bridgewater, Lunenburg and Mahone Bay have occurred but have not yet resulted in service.

-There is no freight or passenger rail service.

-Historically, the LaHave River was a primary transportation route, although today it is mainly used for recreational boating.
-The LaHave cable ferry is the only crossing downriver from Bridgewater.